Barile-Macchia resolutions: Introduction

 In this paper, we generalize Barile and Macchia's approach \cite{BM20} to all monomial ideals, and adopt some of their terminology.
-Specifically, we provide a new algorithm that produce homogeneous acyclic matchings (Algorithm \ref{algorithm1} and Theorem \ref{thm:proofalg}).
-We call a matching produced from our algorithm a \emph{bridge matching} and a resolution induced from a bridge matching a \textit{Barile-Macchia resolution}.
-Bridge matchings give rise to two new interesting classes of monomial ideals called \emph{bridge-friendly} and \emph{bridge-minimal} (see Section \ref{subsec:contents}).
-A monomial ideal is bridge-friendly if it behaves \emph{well} under our algorithm and is bridge-minimal if one of its Barile-Macchia resolutions is minimal and does not depend on $\textrm{char} (\Bbbk) $.
-We view bridge-minimality as the main property of this paper while the notion of bridge-friendliness is used as a tool to study bridge-minimality of an ideal.
-The main class of ideals we consider for bridge friendliness and bridge minimality are the edge ideals of weighted oriented graphs.
+Specifically, we provide the \textit{Barile-Macchia algorithm} that produces homogeneous acyclic matchings (Algorithm \ref{algorithm1} and Theorem \ref{thm:proofalg}).
+We call a matching produced this way a \emph{Barile-Macchia matching} and the corresponding induced free resolution a \textit{Barile-Macchia resolution}.
+Barile-Macchia matchings give rise to an interesting classes of monomial ideals called \emph{bridge-friendly} (see Section \ref{subsec:contents}).
+A monomial ideal is bridge-friendly if, roughly speaking, it behaves \emph{well} under our algorithm.
+More importantly, the Barile-Macchia resolutions of bridge-friendly ideals are always minimal (see Theorem \ref{thm:friendlyToMinimal}).
+In addition, in many occasions, we show that Barile-Macchia matchings are \textit{Batzies-Welker}.
+The main class of ideals we consider for bridge-friendliness are the edge ideals of weighted oriented graphs.

 A \emph{weighted oriented graph} is a triple $\D=(V,E,\w)$ where $V$ is the vertex set, $E$ is the set of directed edges, and $\w: V\to \mathbb{N}^{+}$ is a weight function on the vertices.
 Let $ R:=\Bbbk[\D]$ denote the polynomial ring on the vertices.
 The \emph{edge ideal} of $\D$ is denoted $I(\D)$ and defined as